 I’m not saying that you shouldn’t have any books, photos, art or decoration in your Airbnb!
 A few of these things can really make your decor look great.
 However, make sure that you also leave some shelves, surfaces, drawers and closets free so that your guests have room to put their own things away.

-Also, although your decor should have some personality – make sure it doesn’t feel like your guests are peering into your life.
+Although your decor should have some personality – it shouldn’t feel like your guests are peering into your life.
 Leave personal photos and memorabilia out of your Airbnb rental and choose art and decorations that will appeal to the majority of your guests.

 Speaking of letting your guests have somewhere to put their stuff, my next point is about storage space.
 Make sure that you have a set of drawers, closet or wardrobe where your guests can unpack their suitcases into.